Lola Flores: Shows

-Her last programme on TVE (Spanish Television, the national state-owned public-service television broadcaster in Spain) had to be cancelled in the 9th programme due to her illness, which started to get worse.
+Her last programme on Televisión Española (TVE) had to be cancelled in the 9th programme due to her illness, which started to get worse.
 That show would be the last time she would sing in public.
 At first, she was supposed to remain standing during her performance, but finally, she had to ask for a chair.
 She hardly moved her right arm, since it was swollen due to the cancer she suffered.

 Her programmes were characterized by the presenters, who were part of the spectacle, in which they sang and danced.
 During this whole period in television she demonstrated that she did not stop singing and dancing until her last days.

-TV series
+Series

 Lola Flores never took part in a TV series as a protagonist.
 However, one of the last projects she made was "El coraje de vivir", where she narrated her own life and which had several episodes.
 She also played an important role in the TV series Juncal in 1988.

 These are some of the series where she was invited and in which she played different roles isolated: